natelewis/pi-led-matrix/README.md

 ## Scrolling Marquee

-This works great if your 60x30 matrix, if not you will have to tweak.
+This works great if your resolution is 60x30, if not you will have to tweak.

 ```bash
 sudo python3 marquee.py 'Message Here'